comaniac/tvm-benchmark/README.md

 #### Logistic Regression
 The implementation of multinomial logistic regression using logistic loss gradient decent.

+#### Linear Support Vector Machine
+The implementation of binary classification using hinge loss gradient decent.

 (TODO: Add regularizer.
 Now we simply use zero regularizer).

 ### Regression